Pankisi Gorge crisis: Under pressure, Gelayev's force leaves the Gorge

 On 15 September, a Russian official later claimed, around 200 fighters crossed the border from Georgia into Ingushetia.
 They were commanded by Gelayev, Abdul-Malik Mezhidov and Muslim Atayev, and accompanied by Roddy Scott, a British photojournalist.

 On 26 September, Gelayev's force in Ingushetia was identified and engaged by Russian forces at the Battle of Galashki.
 Gelayev and Mezhidov lost 30 to 80 men, and the Russians 18.
 Gelayev himself was wounded, and his unit dispersed into Kabardino-Balkaria and Ingushetia.

-On 27 September, the Interior Minister announced that the military phase of the operation that had begun just over a month earlier had ended, and that there were no longer any Chechen guerrillas in the Gorge or the surrounding area.
+On 27 September, the Interior Minister announced that the military phase of the operation that had begun just over a month earlier had ended, and that there no longer were any Chechen guerrillas in the Gorge or the surrounding area.
 However, two hostages remained held in the Gorge, and subsequent reports pointed to a continued militant presence.

 On 4 October, Georgia extradited to Russia five of the Russian citizens who had been arrested between 3 and 5 August as they crossed into Georgia amidst Russian shellfire, after the attack at Itum-Kale.
-The extraditions were subsequently found to have been unlawful.
+The extraditions were subsequently found to be unlawful.

 On 6 October, Putin and Shevardnadze met on the sidelines of a Commonwealth of Independent States summit in Chisinau, Moldova and agreed verbally to cooperate on matters pertaining to their countries' shared border.
 An agreement on border cooperation was signed by the commanders of the two countries' border guards on 17 October in Yerevan, Armenia.

 According to Yevgeny Primakov, Prime Minister of Russia from 1998 to 1999, Russian-Georgian tensions "eased when Georgian special forces went to work in the Pankisi Gorge, taking several rebels into custody and turning them over to the Russian special services."
 Primakov wrote that some saw this as the result of pressure from the United States, who wanted to stabilise Russian-Georgian relations.

 In an early October operation, according to one report, Georgian forces captured 15 Arabs in Pankisi, among them the Al-Qaeda leader known as Saif al-Islam al-Masri.
-Other reports referred to al-Masri's capture having taken place in the summer, and to "over 13" Arab fighters having been turned over to the U.S. that Autumn by Georgia.
+Other reports referred to al-Masri's capture having had taken place in the summer, and to "over 13" Arab fighters having been turned over to the U.S. that Autumn by Georgia.
 By late October, according to yet another report, Georgia had netted about a dozen Arab militants, including "two mid-level Al-Qaeda leaders."

 At an unspecified point in the Autumn, Georgian forces beat back a group of some 30 mostly-Chechen fighters who tried to cross into Georgia from Russia, officials claimed.
 The group was forced into the path of Russian soldiers, who were said to have killed many of them.

 On 22 November, at the NATO summit in Prague, President Shevardnadze officially requested, for the first time, that Georgia join NATO, a step in his effort to draw Georgia into a closer relationship to the alliance.